 Whooping cough

 Whooping cough (pertussis) is a bacterial infection that causes severe bouts of coughing, which can last for several weeks or months.
-The infection is highly contagious – it is easily spread between people.
-You can reduce your chance of catching it by getting vaccinated against whooping cough.
+The infection is highly contagious – it’s easily spread between people.
+You can reduce your chance of illness by getting vaccinated against whooping cough.

 About whooping cough

-Although it’s less common than it used to be, there tends to be an outbreak of whooping cough every so often, when more people than usual are infected.
+Although it’s less common now, there tends to be an outbreak of whooping cough every so often, when more people than usual are infected.
 The highest peak of cases in recent years was in 2012.

 Causes of whooping cough

 The bacterium that causes whooping cough is called Bordetella pertussis, and it affects your upper airways.
-It’s spread through droplets in the air when an infected person coughs.
+It’s spread through droplets in the air when an infected person coughs or sneezes.

 You can catch whooping cough even if you’ve had it before or had a vaccine against it.
 This is because the immunity you get from previous infection and vaccination wears off over time.
 If you do catch it for a second time, your symptoms are usually less severe.
 There’s more information about vaccinations in our section about the prevention of whooping cough.